winter-telescope/mirar/docs/source/index.rst

 * How does mirar work?
 Check out :doc:`about`.
 * How is mirar designed?
 See :doc:`design`.
 * How can you install mirar?
-You can find instructions at :doc:`installation`.
+You can find instructions at :doc:`installation` or :doc:`docker`.
 * How can you use mirar?
 Have a look at :doc:`usage`, where there is a guide with examples.
 * Want to use mirar for your own telescope?
 Great!
 Have a look at our :doc:`contributing-guide`.
 This also describes what to do if you find a bug or want to request a new feature.
 * What does x piece of mirar do?
 See the full documentation at :doc:`modules`.